karadagserhat/e-commerce-react/README.md

 • Impelemented authentication with Auth0
 • Impelemented payment feature with Stripe API
 • Used netlify serverless functions for secure payment with Stripe
-• Used Airtable for data storage.
+• Used Airtable for data storage
 • Used tools : Styled Components, React Hooks, Auth0, Stripe, Airtable